 Politics and trade

-Christine Lagarde, the International Monetary Fund’s managing director, warned that the tariff hikes and other tit-for-tat trade measures between the United States and China could lower global GDP by 0.5 percent in 2020, costing nations an estimated $455 billion.
+Christine Lagarde, the International Monetary Fund’s managing director, warned that the tariff hikes and other tit-for-tat trade measures between the United States and China could lower global GDP by 0.5 percent in 2020, costing nations an estimated US$455 billion.

 “We met at a time when the global economy is showing tentative signs of stabilizing and growth is projected to strengthen.
 While this is good news, the road ahead remains precarious and subject to several downside risks,” she said in a statement after the G-2o meeting had concluded.